bravedave/dvc/src/dvc/views/docs/risorsa.md

 ## How to create a PHP module

+>Preamble - this guide uses Bootstrap version 4, it is recommended when starting new projects to use version 5

 ### Goal

 Create a module to record computer assets in a business.
 We want to record: